saurabhkashyap/.github/SECURITY.md

 We take security seriously and want to ensure that we maintain a secure environment for everyone, and that we also provide secure solutions for the open-source community.
 To help us achieve these goals, please note the following before using this software:

 - Review the software license to understand our obligations in terms of warranties and suitability for purpose
-- For any questions or concerns about security, you can reach out directly to us at opensource@koj.co
+- For any questions or concerns about security, you can reach out directly to us at opensource@raindigi.com
 - We request that you work with our security team and opt for responsible disclosure using the guidelines below
 - At this moment, there is no Bug Bounty Program for this open-source repository
 - We enforce SLAs on our security team and software engineers to remediate security bugs in a timely manner